openhab/openhab-js/README.md

     - `.receivedCommand()`
     - `.receivedUpdate()`
     - `.changed()`
-  - `.memberOf(groupName)` Specifies a group Item as the source of changes to trigger the rule.
+  - `.memberOf(groupName)`: Specifies a group Item as the source of changes to trigger the rule.
     - `.for(duration)`
     - `.from(state)`
     - `.fromOn()`